-- non-readiness of SMEs, in particular, to explore new business models in a market with low sophistication and enforcement of standards, high informality and low competition. - (6) Despite some sporadic initiatives, the Triple Helix model is not functional due to a lack of trust between universities and the private sector, as well as no regulatory role of government in this direction.
+- " the difficulty of the business owners to understand and aspire innovation and new technologies due to the lack of digital competencies and getting acquainted with new trends; - " Non-readiness of SMEs, in particular, to explore new business models in a market with low sophistication and enforcement of standards, high informality and low competition. - 6.
+Despite some sporadic initiatives, the Triple Helix model is not functional due to a lack of trust between universities and the private sector and no regulatory role of government in this direction.

-In spite of several projects since 2005, Albania remains limited in yielding real results in regard to the well-functioning of triple helix initiatives to date.
-Specifically, referring to the survey's finding and consultation process, companies consider the role of academia in the business innovation ecosystem as a last source.
+Despite several projects since 2005, Albania remains limited in yielding tangible results in regard to the well-functioning of triple helix initiatives to date.
+Specifically, referring to the survey's findings and consultation process, companies consider the role of academia in the business innovation ecosystem as a last source.